rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^one-line]:  I dig a deep hole by using [Free Monad](TODO) as example of such a line in my previous post.

 The part of FP that has been the most disappointing for me is the typically low quality of error outputs.
 This may have to do with all falsehoods being equivalent one to another in mathematics[^falsehood].
 However, we should not criticize the theory, rather the theorists for selecting abstractions that suppress or confuse error information.
-I wrote about it in the previous post and also [before](TODO).
+I wrote about it in the previous post and also before[^before].

+[^before]: TODO

 In contrast, to a pragmatist error output is an (important) observation.
-It is a pragmatic thing to do to know what went wrong.
+It is a pragmatic thing to do to know _what_ went wrong.

 [^falsehood]: I am not a logician, I vaguely remember some versions of logic that allow multiple moralities, in particular one where there was _lax_ in addition to _false_.
 Few (even) mathematicians will know these.

 _side_note_start
-The biggest problem with theoretical is that it is not pragmatic.
-The biggest problem with pragmatic is that it is not theoretical.
-People will keep using
-Fibonacci numbers to explain things.
-Mainstream PLs and frameworks will disregard theoretical concerns in perpetuity.
+Theorists will keep using Fibonacci numbers to explain things while mainstream PLs and frameworks will keep disregarding theoretical concerns in perpetuity.
+Theoretical and practical mindsets are antipodes of programming.
 Even for people who "own" both, being a pragmatist or being a theorist is like wearing a hat.
 You can't wear both at the same time, you would look ridiculous.
+OK seriously, I started making a conscious effort to understand which hat I have on.
 _side_note_end

 This post argues that both traits are important.
-I need to emphasize that we all have both characteristics but one tends to be dominant.
+I need to emphasize that we many programmers have both characteristics but one tends to be dominant.
 We will dig deeper into both mindset by analyzing some examples.

 ## Conversations

-Perhaps not surprisingly, theorists are not all equally disappointed about logical defects.
+Perhaps not surprisingly, theorists are not all equally disappointed about logical software defects.
 Explaining this diversity is a price I have to pay for bundling all theorists together.
-Think physics, it is very theoretical, yet theoretical physicists are happy to do crazy unsound things before they pat themselves in the back.
+Think physics, it is very theoretical, yet theoretical physicists are happy to do crazy mathematically unsound things before they pat themselves in the back.
 In contrast, there is no such thing as "a partially correct" in mathematics.
 IMO, this stricter view plays a role in how some of us approach programming.

 Alice: "We have a concurrency issue in our code"